New Strategic Directions Statement: Our Catchments Our Communities: Building on the Legacy for Better Stewardship

 The strategy confirms the Victorian Government's commitment to managing our catchments to benefit our environment, our community, and our economy.
 It focuses on how we manage our natural resources by ensuring catchment management partners work better together.
 It complements Victoria's directions for biodiversity and climate change, and supports implementation of chapter 3 of Water for Victoria.

-The strategy Our Catchments, Our Communities is accessible here:
+Our Catchments, Our Communities accessible version (DOCX, 134.9 KB)

 Our vision and goals

 “Healthy, sustainable and productive land, water and biodiversity maintained through integrated catchment management that is strongly community based, regionally focused and collaborative.”

 Through Our Catchments, Our Communities, we are building:

 - Better connections between state, regional and local planning;

 - Strengthened implementation of regional catchment strategies;

 - Clearer roles, strengthened accountability and co-ordination; and

 The Victorian Government provided $22 million over the next four years to implement Our Catchments, Our Communities, ensuring our approach to catchment management is ready for future environmental and economic challenges and opportunities.